esurenajames/scoreboard/README.md

 Instructions:

+    Download the node.js at https://nodejs.org/en/download/
     Clone the repository to your local machine.
+    In your visual studio code
     Navigate to the project directory.
     Run npm install to install dependencies.
     Run npm start to start the server.